 They are told that as a symbol of the covenant, a rainbow will always accompany the rain.
 The rainbow will remind them how, even when God is not obviously present, he is still watching over them, which of course, in the form of the UCC, is perfectly true.

 It is made clear, when other people inevitably begin to re-populate the area, it is imperative that the Hebrew tribe stick with their own, and continue to abide by the laws of the new covenant, because if they do not, when God returns, they will be severely punished.

-In reality, there would be many easier ways for the Alliance to protect Noah and his family from the flood.
-They could tell them to move to a safer area, or they could just take them away and return them when the water clears.
-But the situation is an opportunity for the Angels to create an impressive and memorable event that will be passed down the generations; a story that will confirm the power and wrath of God, and how God protects the worthy but severely punishes those who enrage him with their disobedience.
+In reality, there would have been many easier ways for the Alliance to protect Noah and his family from the flood.
+They could have told them to move to a safer area, or they could have just taken them away and returned them when the water cleared.
+But the situation provided an opportunity for the Angels to create an impressive and memorable event that will be passed down the generations; a story that will confirm the power and wrath of God, and how God protects the worthy but severely punishes those who enrage him with their disobedience.